 - An adult counselling service in Cardiff, South Wales

 - A variety of primary and secondary educational settings, where I worked with young people who were experiencing difficulties at school, home and in their general life

 - I have experience of adolescent and adult counselling at the Royal National College for the Blind

-- I currently manage and counsel a young people’s drug and alcohol counselling service in West London
+- A Young People’s drug and alcohol counselling service in West London

 Accredited register membership